Memory and Reconciliation

 Connecting researchers across the globe

 More than 70 million people worldwide can claim descent from Irish emigrants.
 The Global Irish Diaspora Congress brings researchers from every corner of the world together to examine and share learnings on the histories, cultures, heritages and identities of Irish communities beyond Ireland’s shores.
 Creating new international networks for collaboration, the Congress enhances worldwide research on Irish migration causes and experiences, the material remains of diaspora, and the impact of migrations on host populations and cultures, from the Middle Ages through the eighteenth and nineteenth centuries.
-The inaugural Congress took place in UCD in 2017, the second will take place in South Africa July 2023.
+The inaugural Congress took place in UCD in 2017 and the second took place in South Africa in 2023.

 Jan 2022